eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 transactions, identifying recurring patterns.
 This privacy threat, known as **Relying Party linkability**, can occur within a single Relying Party or among colluding entities.
-It can also occur when a third party attacks the systems of a Relying Party or of multiple Relying Parties resulting in a data breach.
+It can also occur when a third party attacks the systems of one or more Relying Parties, resulting in a data breach.
 For that reason, Relying Parties will discard the unique fixed elements in received attestations as soon as they no longer need these elements.

 A similar privacy threat arises when colluding Relying Parties share the unique values they obtained from an attestation with a malicious PID Provider or Attestation Provider.
 This allow the PID Provider or Attestation Provider to track User activity across multiple services.
-In this case, it's called **Attestation Provider linkability**.
+This form of linkability is called **Attestation Provider linkability**.

 This topic is discussed in more detail in the [Discussion Paper for Topic A](./discussion-topics/a-privacy-risks-and-mitigations.md).